OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/media-services/media-services-rest-upload-files.md

 ## <a name="provide-feedback"></a>Fournir des commentaires
 [!INCLUDE [media-services-user-voice-include](../../includes/media-services-user-voice-include.md)]

-[How tooGet a Media Processor]: media-services-get-media-processor.md
+[How to Get a Media Processor]: media-services-get-media-processor.md